vdcoder/volt/README.md

 Zero runtime overhead.
 Coverted into pure C++ via a lightweight preprocessor.
+Header only C++ library <volt.hpp>.

 ---

 ### 🧠 The Structural Reuse Algorithm
 Volt surgically updates the DOM using **identity-preserving diffing**, ensuring:

-- DOM nodes are **reused**, not replaced
+- DOM nodes are stable, their identity is fixed, never re-created
-- elements **move** rather than re-render
-- scroll position, focus, and text selection stay intact
+- this means element "things" stay intact: scroll position, focus, text selection, etc.
-- third-party JS widgets remain stable
+- it's the closest behaviour to vanila HTML/JS, great for third-party JS widgets (or C++)
-- fragments and lists update cleanly and predictably

-This is Volt’s superpower.
+- similar to React, the "key" prop supports stable identity across re-orderings, via user data
+- additionally, the "id" prop automatically gives stable identity, regardless of location, useful when elements move but are the same, for example a canvas or a rich editor
+- in short: minimal, predictable and focus-friendly DOM updates

 ---

+### 🧠 Mutability Is Back!

+Live your life, modify your memory.
+Volt does not track changes, instead it efficiently re-renders anytime an event is called, this means:

+- no re-rendering nightmares on multiple React effect setups
+- end of rendering optimizations at the user code, such as memoing blocks or callbacks
+- from external codes, invalitate() can be called to schedule a re-render
+- want to write your own change tracker? simply turn off AUTO_INVALIDATE_ON_EVENTS

+---

-### 🧩 Component Architecture
+### 🧩 Functional Component Architecture
-- Simple and flexible `render(...)` signatures
+- Simple and flexible, anything returning a VNodeHandle is a component
-- Stateless and stateful components
+- Support for stateless and stateful components
-- Automatic invalidation on event handlers
 - Completely safe runtime interface via `IRuntime*`
 - Zero cost when unused